whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 These stories really touched me, even shocked me.
 But in time I realized this way of life is simply normal in any healthy society where everybody encourages generosity and strongly discourages selfishness.
 When everybody in a nation bases their lives on the three core spiritual practices of gratitude, gift-giving, and reciprocity, generosity naturally becomes pervasive, including their generous leaders.
 They aren't necessarily generous to outsiders -- often they have been, and sometimes they haven't.
 But within the culture, they maintain generosity as a normal way of life.

 Growing up in a Christian family, I learned about Jesus Christ's extreme generosity as he gave away all his possessions and encouraged his followers to do the same.
 Now I know that his generosity only seemed "extreme" because my family and I live in an unhealthy culture that normalizes greed (just like Rome in Jesus's time).
-Jesus Christ's generosity would just seem normal in healthy cultures.
+Jesus Christ's generosity would just seem normal in healthy cultures.[xxx-from deep woods to civilization|civ preached practiced]

 Nancy Basket described one way that Cherokee women traditionally redistributed goods.
 In one ceremony, all the ladies would honor the oldest woman in town by bringing her gifts.
 They knew she didn't need all the stuff, but they trusted that she would know where the goods needed to go.
 This old woman would then distribute the gifts to whomever needed them the most.
 This is one way that the Cherokee moved things from the people who had them to the people who most needed them.[xxx-basket interview]